isomerpages/seab-corp/_seab-link-issue-1-2025/SEAB's Journey with eExaminations: Updates for 2024.md

 ---
 <p>Digital literacy has been integrated into teaching and learning to prepare
 our students for future work.
-Taking alignment with this, e-Examinations was introduced in 2013 to provide students with a more relevant, authentic and engaging assessment experience. e-Examinations also offer personalisation and assess skills and knowledge that traditional pen-and-paper methods cannot.</p>
+Taking alignment with this, e-Examinations were introduced in 2013 to provide students with a more relevant, authentic and engaging assessment experience. e-Examinations also offer personalisation and assess skills and knowledge that traditional pen-and-paper methods cannot.</p>